ue bot icon

 • Many sales training programs now urge trainers to “mirror and match” the customer’s body posture, mood, and verbal style, as similarities along each of these dimensions have been shown to lead to positive results.

 • The information that someone fancies us can be a bewitchingly effective device for producing return liking and willing compliance.
-So, often in terms of flattery or simple claims of affinity, we hear positive estimation from people who want something from us.
+So, often, in terms of flattery or simple claims of affinity, we hear positive estimations from people who want something from us.

 • For the most part, we like things that are familiar to us.